junxit/us-congress-bills-117/metadata.md

 - 2021-01-21 — Introduced in House
 - 2021-01-21 — Introduced in House
 - 2021-01-21 — Referred to the House Committee on Transportation and Infrastructure.
+- 2021-02-04 — Referred to the Subcommittee on Economic Development, Public Buildings, and Emergency Management.
+- 2021-03-24 — Committee Consideration and Mark-up Session Held.
+- 2021-03-24 — Ordered to be Reported by Voice Vote.
+- 2021-03-24 — Subcommittee on Economic Development, Public Buildings, and Emergency Management Discharged.
+- 2021-11-01 — Placed on the House Calendar, Calendar No. 41.
+- 2021-11-01 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+117-157.
+- 2021-11-01 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+117-157.